ewang26/newsStats/README.md

 ## New Feature
 I’m currently working on a new feature that returns only the top-10 most frequent words.
 This feature is in development and is stored in another branch called `top10-ranking`.
+Please feel free to make any pull requests for this particular feature!

 ## Dependencies
 NewStats uses [`jsoup`](https://jsoup.org/), a Java library designed to parse, extract, and manipulate information stored in HTML documents.